Movement Disorder Pharmacology

 - Chorea: VMAT2 inhibitors are first-line

-- Tetrabenazine: First FDA-approved drug for Huntington chorea (2008); depletes presynaptic monoamines; short half-life (3x/day dosing); causes depression, parkinsonism, akathisia — BLACK BOX warning for suicidality; requires CYP2D6 genotyping
+- Tetrabenazine: First FDA-approved drug for Huntington chorea (2008); depletes presynaptic monoamines; short half-life (3x/day dosing); causes depression, parkinsonism, akathisia — BLACK BOX warning for suicidality; CYP2D6 genotyping required for doses >50 mg/day (to identify poor metabolizers); not required to start drug

 - Deutetrabenazine: Deuterated tetrabenazine with longer half-life (2x/day); better tolerability; also FDA-approved for Huntington chorea